-House and Senate rules dating from the 19th century restrict the consideration of an appropriation if it lacks a current authorization.
-The determination of whether that is the case and whether an appropriation is in violation of a House or Senate rule is made by the Speaker of the House or the Presiding Officer of the Senate on the basis of advice from the relevant chamber's Office of the Parliamentarian.
-Although this report is intended to aid the Congress by identifying explicit authorizations of appropriations that have already expired or will expire this fiscal year, it is not and should not be considered definitive with respect to the application of House or Senate rules.
+violates a House or Senate rule is made by the Speaker of the House or the Presiding Officer of the Senate on the basis of advice from the relevant chamber's Office of the Parliamentarian.
+Although this report is intended to aid the Congress by identifying explicit authorizations of appropriations that expired before, or will expire during, this fiscal year, it is not and should not be considered definitive with respect to the application of House or Senate rules.

-For this report, funding for expired authorizations includes only those appropriations that could be identified in legislative text or legislative history; it is possible that additional amounts of funding are available for activities or programs with expired authorizations of appropriations.
+For this report, funding for expired authorizations includes only those appropriations that could be associated with the authorization in legislative text or legislative history; additional amounts of funding may be available for activities or programs with expired authorizations of appropriations.